ProjectElara/ElaraBase/README.md

-# ZerePy
+# Elara

-ZerePy is an open-source Python framework designed to let you deploy your own agents on X, powered by OpenAI/Anthropic/EternalAI LLMs.
+Elara is an open-source Python framework designed to let you deploy your own agents on X, powered by OpenAI/Anthropic/EternalAI LLMs.

-ZerePy is built from a modularized version of the Zerebro backend.
-With ZerePy, you can launch your own agent with similar core functionality as Zerebro.
+Elara is built from a modularized version of the Zerebro backend.
+With Elara, you can launch your own agent with similar core functionality as Zerebro.
 For creative outputs, you'll need to fine-tune your own model.

 ## Features